enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/state/index.md

 title: State
 ---

-## Use data in your app

-Understanding how to pass and use state is fundamental to building a successful application.
+Understanding how to pass and use state is fundamental to building a dynamic application.
-Luckily Enhance sets you up for success by preconfiguring your app to pass state in a reliable way.

 ## State object